Gym Design Health Safety Considerations

 6. Allergens and Irritants:

-- Gym Design Role: Choose flooring, paints, and materials that are low in allergens and volatile organic compounds (VOCs) to create a healthier indoor environment.
+- Gym Design Role: Choose flooring, paints, and materials low in allergens and volatile organic compounds (VOCs) to create a healthier indoor environment.

 7. Fire Safety:

-- Gym Design Role: Ensure that fire exits and emergency evacuation routes are clearly marked and unobstructed.
+- Gym Design Role: Ensure fire exits and emergency evacuation routes are marked and unobstructed.
 Use fire-resistant materials in gym construction and design fire suppression systems as needed.

 8. Noise Pollution:

-- Gym Design Role: Gym noise can be a nuisance to both users and neighboring areas.
-Use acoustic materials and designs to minimize noise levels within the gym and consider soundproofing walls or floors if necessary.
+- Gym Design Role: Gym noise can be a nuisance to users and neighboring areas.
+Use acoustic materials and designs to minimize noise levels within the gym, and consider soundproofing walls or floors if necessary.

 9. Electrical Safety: